Reviews

 Verdict: The most fun I've had with a word game since actual physical Boggle.
 Not perfect, but it's the only one on this list I'm still playing daily three months later.

-Let me save you some time with a comparison that would've saved ME a lot of time.
+Saving you some time with a comparison that would've saved me a lot of time.

 Want just the raw gameplay?
 Wordle for logic, Word Blitz for speed, LexiClash for depth.
 Want a massive community?
 Words With Friends (bring your wallet).
 Want to relax?
 Wordscapes.
 Want to feel betrayed by capitalism?
 Boggle With Friends.